14islands/14islands-com-v2/app/blog/_posts/2016-08-15-phoenix-framework.md

 [Ruby on Rails](http://rubyonrails.org/){:target="_blank"} is a server-side framework that makes it possible to write database driven web apps in days, instead of weeks.

-Using Rails has however always meant sacrificing performance to gain the developer productivity.
+Using Rails has however always meant sacrificing performance to gain developer productivity.
 Ruby is a slow language and apps grow into big monoliths.

 {% include blog-quote.html quote="The Ruby programming language.
 Do things that are worse for the machine, that make programs run slower, but widen the smile on a programmer’s face." author-image-src="/images/work/montgomery/rm-large.jpg" author-name="DHH, the creator of Rails, creator of Rails" author-link="https://twitter.com/chris_mccord" %}